localstack/docs/content/en/user-guide/cloud-pods/pods-cli/index.md

 # Local Commands

 In addition to the commands in the `pod` group, we also offer a simple alternative to save and load the LocalStack state.
-The `state` group offers two commands to export and import the state from the LocalStack container to/from a zip file from the host machine.
+The `state` group offers two commands to export and import the state of the LocalStack container to/from a zip file from the host machine.

 ## `state` syntax
 {{< command >}}